inasafe/inasafe-doc/docs/source/user-docs/application-help/impact_functions.rst

 What is an impact function?
 ---------------------------

-An impact function is a software program that computes a impact assessment given a number of inputs.
+An impact function is a software program that computes an impact assessment given a number of inputs.
-The impact assessment will typically have a *spatial* component (e.g. a GIS layer which can be incorporated into a map) and a *non-spatial* component (e .g. a list of actions you may want to consider carrying out, or a list of estimates of disaster risk reduction elements such as how many bags of rice to make available).
+The impact assessment will typically have a *spatial* component (e.g. a GIS layer which can be incorporated into a map) and a *non-spatial* component (e.g. a list of actions you may want to consider carrying out, or a list of estimates of disaster risk reduction elements such as how many bags of rice to make available).